ChristofferGreen/PathSpace/docs/design.md

 			* Lambda
 			* Function pointer
 			* std::function
 			* Preregistered global executions of the above types tagged with an ID, this method supports serialisation/deserialisation over the network.
-This is specified in the InsertOptions and renders the input data meaningless.
+This is specified in the InOptions and renders the input data meaningless.
 		* Data
 			* Fundamental types
 			* Standard library containers if serialisable